Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/fzf_launcher.md

 we'll use as arguments.
 Then we simply execute that command.</p>

 <p>First we store the first argument as the program and shift it off the
 argument list.
-Any remaining arguments are taken as options to the program, which we pad with spaces:</p>
+Any remaining arguments are taken as options to the program:</p>

 {% highlight bash %}